Jaydeeqt/online-voting-system/README.md

   1. Add category
   2. Delete category
   3. Edit category
--Voting list
+- Voting list
   1. Add new voting form
   2. Delete a voting form
   3. Edit a voting form
--Admin can add candidates to be voted for
+- Admin can add candidates to be voted for
--Login and logout system
+- Login and logout system
--Admin can Add default voting form
+- Admin can Add default voting form
--Admin can add user
+- Admin can add user
--Admin can delete a user
+- Admin can delete a user
--Users can vote
+- Users can vote
--Users can view voting poll
+- Users can view voting poll
--Easy management
+- Easy management

 # How to run the online voting management system
--Download the codes
+- Download the codes
--Then extract the code folder in your pc.
+- Then extract the code folder in your pc.
--Copy the extracted folder and paste it in the /xampp/htdocs.
+- Copy the extracted folder and paste it in the /xampp/htdocs.
--Open your XAMPP control panel and start Apache and MYSQL.
+- Open your XAMPP control panel and start Apache and MYSQL.
--Open your browser and go to “http://localhost/phpmyadmin/”.
+- Open your browser and go to “http://localhost/phpmyadmin/”.
--After it loads, click on new
+- After it loads, click on new
--Create a database named Voting_db and click on create.
+- Create a database named Voting_db and click on create.
--Go to the import tab at the top and click on it.
+- Go to the import tab at the top and click on it.
--Click on browse.
+- Click on browse.
--Then look for Voting_db.sql in the database folder we extracted and select it -Click on Go.
+- Then look for Voting_db.sql in the database folder we extracted and select it
+- Click on Go.
--When done importing, open another tab on the browser and go to the path g. “http://localhost/Voting-Management-System” -Then login using the details below.
+- When done importing, open another tab on the browser and go to the path g. “http://localhost/Voting-Management-System”
+- Then login using the details below.
 # Admin Login
--Username: Admin
+- Username: Admin
--Password: password
+- Password: password